coolprobn/prabinpoudel.com.np/src/posts/notes/generate-unique-random-number-ruby-rails.md

 ## Generate Random Number or Token

-For generating secured random numbers and tokens we use `Secure Random`, suitable for generating session keys in HTTP cookies, etc. If you are only looking for generating random numbers, then you can use [rand(Random)](https://apidock.com/ruby/Random/rand).
-Here, we are using [random_number(SecureRandom)](https://apidock.com/ruby/SecureRandom/random_number/class) for numbers and [hex(SecureRandom)](https://apidock.com/ruby/SecureRandom/hex/class) for tokens.
-There are varieties of other methods provided by Secure Random like alphanumeric, base64, urlsafe_base64, uuid, etc. which you can read further about here: [Secure Random](https://ruby-doc.org/stdlib-2.5.1/libdoc/securerandom/rdoc/SecureRandom.html).
+For generating secured random numbers and tokens we use `Secure Random`, suitable for generating session keys in HTTP cookies, etc. If you are only looking for generating random numbers, then you can use <a href="https://apidock.com/ruby/Random/rand" target="_blank">rand(Random)</a>.
+Here, we are using <a href="https://apidock.com/ruby/SecureRandom/random_number/class" target="_blank">random_number(SecureRandom)</a> for numbers and <a href="https://apidock.com/ruby/SecureRandom/hex/class" target="_blank">hex(SecureRandom)</a> for tokens.
+There are varieties of other methods provided by Secure Random like alphanumeric, base64, urlsafe_base64, uuid, etc. which you can read further about here: <a href="https://ruby-doc.org/stdlib-2.5.1/libdoc/securerandom/rdoc/SecureRandom.html" target="_blank">Secure Random</a>.

 ```ruby
 def generate_random_number